READ ALL ABOUT IT

 The main reason mosquitoes bite has to do with reproduction.
 Only female mosquitoes suck blood.
 Male mosquitoes are content eating nectar while female mosquitoes require the protein present in the blood to produce eggs.

 When a female mosquito bites you and sucks your blood, they also inject a little bit of its saliva into your bloodstream.
-This causes an immune system reaction which results in the red bump and itchiness.
+This causes an immune system reaction, resulting in the red bump and itchiness.

 Different types of mosquitoes are attracted to different things and not all prefer to feed on humans.
 Initially, it is the carbon dioxide you exhale and the body heat that draws mosquitoes to you.
 Once they get close, factors such as blood type will make you marginally more enticing to mosquitoes.
 Blood type O, pregnancy, and drinking beer are said to make mosquitoes slightly more attracted to you.
 It is important to note that the research covering this phenomenon only used one of the many different species of mosquito.
 Other mosquito species might have different types of mosquito bite habits.